Aelstraz/BetterSpectator/README.md

 - Time of day shown
 - Each dead players cause of death shown
 - Scroll forward and back through spectators using scroll wheel or arrow keys
+- Still be able to text chat but only with other dead players (and see alive players text chat if you are spectating them, or they are in range of the spectated player)
+- All options configurable

 ### Twitter: [@aelstraz](https://twitter.com/Aelstraz)